-We focus on protecting and restoring rivers and watersheds that provide unique values in the West, including supporting wild salmon runs, providing clean drinking water, and supporting community recreation.
+We focus on protecting and restoring rivers and watersheds that provide unique values in the western U.S., including supporting wild salmon runs, providing clean drinking water, and supporting community recreation.

 Our objective is to protect and restore clean free-flowing rivers by advocating for removing dams, ending damaging instream and riparian activities, and ensuring adequate flow.